dotlin-org/dotlin/README.md

 }
 ```

-Would throw the following error:
+Would throw the following error, because of the lambda literal argument:

 > ⚠️ Arguments of a constant creation must be constant expressions.